elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 ## InputField

-Talking Point: Ok, lets move on to turning these input fields into reusable components.
-Jonathan, what requirements do we have for them?

-- Requirements
-- Has a custom label
-- Has a custom required message
-- Required message only shows when the form is submitted and there is no value

 ### Make InputField.tsx and first spec

 Past login field into LoginField.tsx file, replace all text pieces with props.